Branching from the General Linear Group to the Symmetric Group and the Principal Embedding

-\textbf{Structure of this paper}: In this paper, we try to make some progress toward understanding the \textit{branching problem}: Can we describe how representations of $GL_n$ decompose under restriction to the permutation matrices $\mathfrak{S}_n$?
+\textbf{Structure of this paper}: In this paper, we try to make some progress toward understanding the \textit{branching problem}: Can we describe how representations of $GL_n$ decompose upon restriction to the permutation matrices $\mathfrak{S}_n$?
 We attack the branching problem by realizing its equivalence to certain instances of \emph{plethysm}.
 Section \ref{sec:algorithm} describes a well-known algorithm that allows us to compute these branching multiplicities in any specific case.
-Section \ref{sec:motivation} provides some motivation by connecting branching with (1) graph isomorphism and (2) dynamical systems.
+Section \ref{sec:motivation} provides some motivation by connecting branching with dynamical systems.
 Section \ref{sec:ConnectBranchingPlethysm} explains the connection between plethysm and branching.
-Section \ref{sec:OneRow} describes a known combinatorial description of branching for one-row shapes (symmetric powers).
-Finally, Section \ref{sec:finishProof} proves our main Theorem \ref{thm:Main}, which guarantees the existence of all $\mathfrak{S}_n$ irreps inside certain two-row irreps of $GL_n$.
-We now provide a few definitions and notation followed by brief and explicit examples of some of the results in this paper.
+Section \ref{sec:OneRow} gives a known combinatorial description of branching for one-row shapes (symmetric powers).
+Finally, Section \ref{sec:finishProof} proves our main Theorem \ref{thm:Main}, which guarantees the existence of all $\mathfrak{S}_n$ irreducible representations inside certain two-row irreducible representations of $GL_n$.
+In the next section we provide a few definitions and notation followed by brief and explicit examples of the results of this paper, including a statement of the main theorem.